 As you can imagine when I received her invite I was not only confused but a bit perturbed.
 She meddles without understanding the ramifications of her behavior and doesn’t realize when she offends or hurts someone’s feelings.
 You would think at age 89 she would have evolved into a more age appropriate person and not act out so much as to appear like a 5 year-old child or adolescent teenager when expressing and managing her emotions.

 Her entire family tends to ignore this bad behavior and continue to make excuses about it.
-This enabling doesn’t ever give the person exercising bad behavior the opportunity to learn and get better.
-It creates alot of stress for me and my family as my husband and I do not enjoy most of their family get togethers because she is ALWAYS at them doing “her thing.”
+This enabling doesn’t ever give the person behaving badly the opportunity to learn and get better.
+It creates a lot of stress for me and my family as my husband and I do not enjoy most of their family get togethers because she is ALWAYS at them doing “her thing.”

 So using the 3-step process I sent her this message to bring to her attention her interference and what I wanted from her in the future.